Discernment Resources for Women

 - I feel called to give more of myself to others.

 - I have a burning desire to help people get closer to Christ and to know the Truth.

 - I have a strong sense that what I have planned for the future is not what God has planned for me.

 If some of these statements reflect how you feel, if your heart is pounding even harder, if you sense a greater desire to find out if God is calling you to live in black and white, get in touch with Fr.
-Thompson.
+Jason Kern.
 Have no fear, the Lord wants only what is best for you and so do we.

 Prayer To Know My Vocation